OCR-D/ocrd-website/site/en/setup.md

 git pull
 ```

+This will download or update all submodules and provide a list specifying the amount of changes in all submodules.

 ### Install system requirements

 It is easiest to install all the possible system requirements by calling `make deps-ubuntu` as root: